dv/dynomatic/README.md

 # Dynomatic

-Use this gem to automatically scale up/down your Heroku worker dynos based on the number of jobs currently waiting in the queue.
-Currently only DelayedJob is supported but it's really easy to add support for your preferred background job library.
+Use this gem to automatically scale up/down your Heroku worker dynos based on the number of ActiveeJob jobs currently waiting in the queue.

+Currently only DelayedJob is supported but it's really easy to add support for your preferred background job library (see `lib/dynomatic/adapters/delayed_job`, it's basically one method you need to implement.
+PRs welcome!).

 ## Installation